 - For a kick-off, have your executive sponsor explain the importance of participants’ contributions and what management intends to accomplish.
 Consider a quick project update.
 However, do not allow the update or executive sponsor to take more than five minutes.
 Your meeting is not a mini-Town Hall meeting (unless it actually is).

 For multiple-day workshops, cover the same items at the start of subsequent days (except kickoff).
-Additionally, review content that was built or agreed upon the day(s) before and how it relates to progress made in the agenda.
+Additionally, review content built or agreed upon the day(s) before and how it relates to progress made in the agenda.

 After the Meeting Introduction – The Middle

 After your meeting introduction, the agenda steps between the Introduction and Wrap comprise the middle steps.
 Our other articles focus on what you can do between the introduction and wrap to build, decide, and prioritize issues.
 We also provide a detailed article that provides a thorough approach to the Wrap-up.
-See How to Manage the Parking Lot and Wrap-up Meetings for HOW TO manage the end of your meeting or workshop.
+See How to Manage the Parking Lot and Wrap-up Meetings for a quick but thorough HOW TO manage the end of your meeting or workshop.

 Finally, MG RUSH professional facilitation curriculum focuses on providing methodology.
 Each student thoroughly practices methodology and tools before class concludes.
 Some call this immersion.
 We call it the road to building impactful facilitation skills.